 \subsection{Noise Injection}

 Our noise injection protocol comprises two stages, namely, (i)~layer-specific noise mask extraction, and (ii)~layer-specific noise injection.
-First, we generate layer-specific noise masks $N_{1...L}$ by randomly sub-dividing the noise mask $N$, defined in \secref{subsec:noise-mask-generation}, such that non-zero regions in $N$ are sampled once in $N_{1 ...
-L}$ to ensure that $N=\Sigma_{l}N_l$.
+First, we generate layer-specific noise masks $N_{1...L}$ by randomly sub-dividing the noise mask $N$, defined in \secref{subsec:noise-mask-generation}, such that non-zero regions in $N$ are sampled only once in $N_{1 ...
+L}$ to ensure that $N=\Sigma_{l}N_l$ \rebuttal{as visualized in \figref{fig:noise-mask}}.
 We then estimate the region-specific noise features for layer $l$, $\mathcal{E}^R_{l}$, by multiplying $N_l$ with $\mathcal{E}^N_l$.
 Finally, we inject noise into a source feature level by replacing regions of $\mathcal{E}^S_{l}$ with $\mathcal{E}^N_{l}$ at equivalent locations.
 Mathematically,

 The next source feature level is then computed as